cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 # Chongqing (May 23-25)

 Chongqing was even more breathtaking than I imagined.
-I’d seen the TikToks of the city lights, but nothing prepared me for the moment we drove in the city.
+I had seen the TikToks of the city lights, but nothing prepared me for the moment we drove in the city.
 When we crossed the bridge in our Didi, the view exploded into a sweeping panorama of lights.
 The towering buildings shimmered with lights across the water and cars weaved through the web of streets and highways.
-It was one of those moments that fills you with wonder and a strange, quiet hope for humanity and the future.
+To be honest, it really did fill me with wonder and a strange, quiet hope for humanity.

-As we drove deeper into the city, everything was cinematic – we noticed groups of young men lounging against trees, women catching Didis in stilettos, and outdoor restaurants packed with strangers laughing and socializing.
-The city was so alive.
+As we drove deeper into the city, everything was cinematic – we noticed groups of young men lounging against trees, women running to catch Didis in stilettos, and outdoor restaurants packed with strangers laughing and socializing.
 It felt like what I have always imagined a city to be like but have never first hand experienced.

 Our first day we prioritized seeing the dreamlike imagery of a train running through a building.
 It was crowded but did not disappoint.

 Then we visited Ciqikou which is an ancient town with an intricate network of winding alleyways full of street vendors and shopping.
-We had an extremely entertaining time there watching food being prepared, checking out jewelry, and taking pictures.
+We had an extremely entertaining time there watching food being prepared, looking at jewelry, and taking pictures.

 For lunch we had a somewhat traumatic experience.
 Chongqing is one of the hotpot capitals of the world.
 Visitors cannot pass through without trying the hotpot there.
 However, Wei Wei introduced us to some hotpot well above our adventure level.
 This hotpot restaurant was so spicy we all started coughing as soon as we entered the restaurant.
 Instead of regular cuts of beef and pork, we were presented with stomach, heart, intestines, pig’s feet, liver, blood.
 I tried the stomach which was tasty but not more tasty than beef.
 Sam tried everything because he is brave and open-minded which I love about him.
 After this eating experience, I felt we were unanimously hoping to eat something else for dinner.

 We visit the area where the ground floor is actually 22 floors up.
 The architecture is really imaginative and futuristic.

 At night we went to the iconic Hongya cave which is an ancient town that is covered in glowing lights.
-It was PACKED, but well worth it because it was a truly beautiful and unique sight.
+It was so packed I thought the bridge might go down, but it was well worth it because it was a truly beautiful and unique sight.
 We squeezed through the throngs of people to reach an opening on the bridge to get a view of the lit up city.
 Once there, we had my cousin hold up his phone flashlight, and began a methodical photo rotation system capturing various combinations of us.

 After we snapped out of the trance the lights put us in, we embarked on a search for food.
 This was no easy task given that we were weary of the hotpot in the land of hotpot.
 We settled for the same place we ate breakfast and got another bowl of beef noodles.
 Delicious.